catniplab/latent_dynamics_workshop/README.md

  - 13:30-13:45 Conda/python/code installation
  - 13:45-14:30 Lecture 1: Latent state trajectories and dimensionality reduction
- - 14:30-14:45 Break 1
- - 14:45-16:00 Hands-on 1: dimensionality reduction
+ - 14:30-15:15 Hands-on 1: dimensionality reduction
- - 16:00-17:00 Lecture 2: Latent neural dynamics theory and algorithms
+ - 15:15-15:45 Lecture 2: Latent neural dynamics theory and algorithms
- - 17:00-17:15 Break 2
- - 17:15-18:15 Hands-on 2: inferring latent dynamics
+ - 15:45-16:15 Hands-on 2: inferring latent dynamics
- - 18:15-18:30 Summary and discussions
+ - 16:15-16:30 Summary and discussions

 ---
 ## Conda installation

 For installation of conda follow the instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#

 ## Git installation (for Windows)

 Windows users would need to install and work in the Git BASH terminal.
 For installing git, see: https://git-scm.com/downloads

 ---
 ## Code setup:

-1. Clone the repo using `git clone --recursive`

-1. If you missed the `--recursive` option, your `nlb_tools` folder will be empty.
-Use `git submodule update --init --recursive` to download the submodules
+1. Clone or download this repo.

 1. Make a conda environment using the requirements.txt with
     - For Linux and MacOS use   `conda env create -f env.yml`